A long, long time ago, the world was created.

 This was the idea that sparked this project.
 Over the course of the year, I interviewed a handful of professors, went back to the Core texts I have been reading as well as a few others, and thought deeply about my own experiences of AI in education to produce a few essays on different subjects related to AI and education.

 I want to emphasize that these essays primarily reflect my own experiences, and in many ways, are akin to journal entries.
-I thought it was important to contrast the often stilted feel of AI writing with much more raw, stream-of-consciouss-style writing in my own essays.
+I thought it was important to contrast the often stilted feel of AI writing with much more raw, stream-of-consciousness-style writing in my own essays.

 I certainly don't have all the answers, and I can't give definitive advice, but each of these essays offer a slightly different perspective of what moving forward might look like in an era of AI in education.
 I hope you enjoy the essays for what they are and get something out of them.